greg-raven/Department-21/_posts/2019-08-26-i-was-thinking.md

 I was thinking: Each ISIS attack now is a reaction to Trump policies, but all ISIS attacks during Obama’s term were due to Climate Change and a plea for jobs.

-I was thinking: We should stop calling them all ‘Entitlements.’
+I was thinking: We should stop calling them all “Entitlements.”
 Welfare, Food Stamps, and WIC are not entitlements.
 They are taxpayer-funded handouts, and shouldn’t be called entitlements at all.
 Social Security and Veterans Benefits are entitlements because the people receiving them are entitled to them.
 They were earned and paid for by the recipients.

 I was thinking: If Muslims leave a Muslim country, does that mean they’re Islamophobic?